 Jessica Tarlov, who already frequently appears on Fox News, was hired as a new contributor for the network and Fox Business Network.
 She’s appeared on the network before, sparring with Sean Hannity and other conservative pundits on the network.
 Now, you can expect to see even more of her on Fox News.

-The 33-year-old Tarlov is not currently married and doesn’t have any children.
+The 33-year-old Tarlov is not married and doesn’t have any children.
 You can follow Tarlov on Twitter.
+She frequently sparks intensive Twitter commentary when she appears on television.

 Here’s what you need to know about Tarlov.